aled1027/rust_med/README.md

 ## TODOs:

-- Add edit feature to note page
+- Make the menu more like Openai.
+A sidebar that can be closed on narrow viewports
 - Error cases to handle:
   - no speech detected in audio

+For later:

+- Should the audio be more managed through the tauri backend?
+I might have lost that from the prototype

 Frontend:

 - appState has all the state
 - appService is the main engine for running things
-  - It uses some utility classes: audioService for audio-related things and tauriService for interacting with tauri
+  - It uses some utility classes: AudioService for audio-related things and TauriService for interacting with tauri

-Ideas:

-- Learn to make a sick textarea field with buttons
-- Learn to make a sick menu